rajat-kumar-sec/Image-Encryption/README.md

 How It Works

-The input image is read and converted into pixel data Encryption logic is applied (e.g., pixel manipulation, key-based transformation) The encrypted image is generated and saved
+The input image is read and converted into pixel data in Encrypted Formate Which is not UnEncrypted without the Password !!!
+Encryption logic is applied (e.g., pixel manipulation, key-based transformation) The encrypted image is generated and saved
 Decryption reverses the process using the same key